neel902/PyBit/README.md

 The PyBit is a VM written in completely python.
 It has its own instruction set, **PB8**, with all the necessary commands.

+## Usage

+First, install this repo.
+Then, you can edit the ROM.pb8 in scripts to program the VM

 ## Commands

 ### DATA SECTION